Help Desk: http://www.ucl.ac.uk/ras/portico/helpdesk

 - 'Developing a Prerogative Theory for the Chancery: the French Connection', forthcoming in the proceedings of the 2013 British Legal History Conference and awarded the David Yale Prize by the Selden Society;

 - 'The Role of Rules: Legal Maxims in Early-Modern Common Law Practice and Principle'.

 I am currently working on a variety of legal history projects:

-- Several articles and chapters on the dissemination of legal knowledge in early-modern England and especially English legal printing in the 1630s;
+- several articles and chapters on the dissemination of legal knowledge in early-modern England and especially English legal printing in the reign of Charles I;

-- an investigation about the idea of common opinion as a source of law from the thirteenth to sixteenth centuries.
+- an investigation of the idea of common opinion as a source of law from the thirteenth to sixteenth centuries.